joseeden/All-Things-DevOps/pages/030-Security/053-Security-Techniques.md

 - Limits the access of an application to the system resources.
 - Provides a controlled environment for executing untrusted code.
 - Helps protect the system from potential malicious activity initiated by the application.

+### Package Monitoring

+Package Monitoring involves keeping track of security of third-party packages and dependencies used.

+- Ensures that packages are up-to-date with the latest security patches.
+- Verifies the integrity and authenticity of packages to prevent supply chain attacks.
+- Alerts developers to known vulnerabilities in dependencies.
+- Example tools are Snyk and Dependabot.

 ## Web Filtering